HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_management/wcm_adm_tools/wcm_member_fixer/wcm_admin_member-fixer.md

     **Library parameters in steps 2 and 3:**

     -   The library specified in the command is the library to be scanned by the member fixer task.
 If the query parameter "library" is omitted, the default library that has been configured with the `defaultLibrary` property in the `WCM WCMConfigService` service is used.

-2. To create a report of users or groups referenced in Web Content Manager items that need fixing, run the following command from the wp_profile_root/ConfigEngine directory:
+2. To create a report of users or groups referenced in Web Content Manager items that need fixing, run the following command from the `[wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/ConfigEngine` directory:

     -   **Windows™**

+        ConfigEngine.bat run-wcm-admin-task-member-fixer -DPortalAdminId=username -DPortalAdminPwd=password -DWasUserId=username -DWasPassword=password -Dlibrary="MyLibrary"

+    -   **AIX®HP-UXLinux™ Solaris**

+        ./ConfigEngine.sh run-wcm-admin-task-member-fixer -DPortalAdminId=username -DPortalAdminPwd=password -DWasUserId=username -DWasPassword=password -Dlibrary="MyLibrary"

+    -   **IBM® i**

-        `ConfigEngine.bat run-wcm-admin-task-member-fixer -DPortalAdminId=username -DPortalAdminPwd=password -DWasUserId=username -DWasPassword=password -Dlibrary="MyLibrary"`
+        ConfigEngine.sh run-wcm-admin-task-member-fixer -DPortalAdminId=username -DPortalAdminPwd=password -DWasUserId=username -DWasPassword=password -Dlibrary="MyLibrary"

-    -   **AIX® and Linux™**
+    -   **z/OS®**

-        `./ConfigEngine.sh run-wcm-admin-task-member-fixer -DPortalAdminId=username -DPortalAdminPwd=password -DWasUserId=username -DWasPassword=password -Dlibrary="MyLibrary"`
+        ./ConfigEngine.sh run-wcm-admin-task-member-fixer -DPortalAdminId=username -DPortalAdminPwd=password -DWasUserId=username -DWasPassword=password -Dlibrary="MyLibrary"

-    !!!note
-        An administrator user name and password is not required if you have already specified the portal administrator username and password using the PortalAdminId and PortalAdminPwd settings in the wkplc.properties file.
+    **Note:** An administrator user name and password is not required if you have already specified the portal administrator username and password using the PortalAdminId and PortalAdminPwd settings in the wkplc.properties file.

-    !!!note
-        Before you progress to the next step and run the member fixer task in fix mode, ensure that the report mode indicates that the updates will happen as you require.
+    **Note:** Before you progress to the next step and run the member fixer task in fix mode, ensure that the report mode indicates that the updates will happen as you require.
 A summary of the updates will be shown by the command.

-    A detailed report containing the updates that will be made for each item will be shown in the SystemOut.log file located in wp_profile_root\logs\HCL Portal and HCL Web Content Manager.
+    A detailed report containing the updates that will be made for each item will be shown in the SystemOut.log file located in `[wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)\logs\HCL Portal and HCL Web Content Manager`.

     A detailed report containing the updates that will be made for each item will be shown in the job log for the portal application server.